shtoystack/docker-guacamole/README.md

 **2023-02-15** - I noticed there is a Release Candidate for Guacamole 1.5.0.
 So I created new images.
 Let's see how they work.
 If you try them, and notice something odd, please report the [issue](https://github.com/abesnier/docker-guacamole/issues)!

-**2023-02-15** - Well, of course, PostgreSQL JDBC 42.5.3 comes back online juste two days after I regressed the images...
+**2023-02-15** - Well, of course, PostgreSQL JDBC 42.5.3 comes back online just two days after I regressed the images...
 Soooo, here they are back, updated with 42.5.3.

 **2023-02-13** - PostgreSQL JDBC 42.5.3 is still available for download, but is not visible from the download page, so I'll assume there is a regression, and decided to downgrade to 42.5.2.